NYC Industrial Waterfront Project

 Click the image for a PDF version (149 KB) of the map.

-This 2-year project involves helping local businesses to identify and implement cost-effective strategies aimed at pollution prevention, toxics reduction, and climate adaptation.
+This project involves helping local businesses to identify and implement cost-effective strategies aimed at pollution prevention, toxics reduction, and climate adaptation.
 The main goal is to transform the South Bronx community and industrial waterfront to be sustainable and climate resilient.
 DEC, in partnership with the New York State Pollution Prevention Institute and the New York City Environmental Justice Alliance, will:

 - Create a Stakeholder Engagement Group to inform all aspects of the project